- Location: Georgia

-A new law that goes into effect July 1, 2014, will require anyone born after January 1, 1998 to have completed a boater safety course before they are allowed to operate any watercraft in Georgia.
+Anyone born after January 1, 1998 to have completed a boater safety course before they are allowed to operate any watercraft in Georgia.

 Approved online providers, such as BoaterExam.com, give boaters the option of fulfilling their licensing requirements on the Internet.

 Or you can complete your safety course in person.
 Check your local Department of Natural Resources Law Enforcement Office for classroom information.

 Hours and fees vary with the provider.Other Topics in This Section

 - Registration & Insurance